thegooddocsproject/templates/base/base-theory.md

 * As a {user persona}, I want to {achieve a specific goal}, so that I can {achieve a larger business objective}.
 * ...

+For a description of common personas, refer to
 _{TBD: We should link to a page we are yet to write helping people pick personas.}_

 ## Nature of content